btbytes/btbytes/README.md

 ## Location

-My home town is Bengalur, India.
+My home town is Bengaluru, India.
 I live in Carmel, IN - a suburb of Indianapolis, IN in USA.

 ## Learning